-1. The Agreement is hereby amended to extend the term of the Agreement for one (1) additional year from September 9, 2023 through September 8, 2024 ("Fifth Extension Period"), under the same terms and conditions set forth in the Agreement except as otherwise provided in this Fifth Amendment.
+The parties mutually desire for the County to continue to provide maintenance and repair services for only certain types of the City's fire-rescue emergency response apparatus for one (1) additional year; and to extend the term of the Agreement for one (1) additional year from September 9, 2023 through September 8, 2024 ("Fifth Extension Period"), under the same terms and conditions set forth in the Agreement except as otherwise provided in this Fifth Amendment.

-Fire

-Assessment

-Fund.
+131, Fire Assessment Fund.

 8.4.
-Resolution No. 104-23 accepting a State of Florida Department of Environmental Protection Resilient Florida grant in the amount of \$3,625,000 for a total project cost of \$7,250,000 to be used for the City of West Palm Beach Pilot Sea Wall Elevation Project; and

-Resolution No. 106-23(F) amending the General, Capital Aquisition and Grant Capital Project Fund Budgets to recognize grant proceeds from the State of Florida Department of Environmental Protection and City match funds to provide appropriations for design and implementation of the City of West Palm Beach Pilot Sea Wall Elevation Project.
+Resolution No. 104-23 accepting a State of Florida Department of Environmental Protection Resilient Florida grant in the amount of \$3,625,000 for a total project cost of \$7,250,000 to be used for the City of West Palm Beach Pilot Sea Wall Elevation Project; and Resolution No. 106-23(F) amending the General, Capital Aquisition and Grant Capital Project Fund Budgets to recognize grant proceeds from the State of Florida Department of Environmental Protection and City match funds to provide appropriations for design and implementation of the City of West Palm Beach Pilot Sea Wall Elevation Project.